 We expect to typically carry out all components of an End Point Assessment within one or two days.
 We will be able to confirm anticipated timescales at the point of registration.

 Will questions be available for a mock end point assessment?

 Yes, a mock EPA tool will be available to help learners prepare.

 Find out more about ILM End Point Assessment

 We want to help you get started on your apprenticeship journey.
-Request a call back or email us and we'll be in touch within two days.
+Request a call back or email us and we'll be in touch.